 ADVERTISING: Our standard advertising rate is $5 per column inch.
 Our classified ad rate is $5 for the first 15 words, with each word 10 cents after that.
 Our rate for pre-print advertising is $66 (for 1,000).
 We insert approximately 1,000 (we do not insert to subscribers out of the county or out of state).
 The Ledger does commercial printing and can create, design and print letterhead, brochures, flyers, posters, business cards and other products.
 We have a high quality digital camera and can take color photos for advertising or other purposes.
 The Ledger can be reached through this website, via e-mail at firstname.lastname@example.org , by snail mail at PO Box 1169, Whitehall, MT 59759, or give us a jingle at (406) 287-5301.
 Let us know how we can help you!

-Help the Jefferson Valley Community Foundation by buying Glenn Marx's new book!
+Help the Jefferson Valley Community Foundation by buying Glenn Marx's new book, TALK ABOUT A DREAM!
 ONLY 26.99

 Includes shipping & handling

 July 15, 2014